 In Sisimiut we met a multitude of committed people.
 Children, young people, artists and people from the city’s cultural institutions.
 We had planned a number of activities and meetings, to exchange across partners as well as engage in creating cultural activities and seeking Nordic funding.

-First we visited the school Nalunnguarfiup Atuarfia.
-That means the school that lies on the bog [does it, Bula?].
-The upper class levels had turned up for a presentation of NAPA, our cultural support program and inspiration for cultural activities for which you can apply for funding.
+First we visited the school Nalunnguarfiup Atuarfia which means “the school at the bathing lake”.
+The upper class levels had turned up for a presentation of NAPA, our Culture Support Programme and inspiration for cultural activities for which you can apply for funding.
 It could be music, visual arts, festivals, photography, crafts, workshops and so on.
 We talked about the many possibilities and came up with examples from Sisimiut’s own cultural life – including the local musician Andachan and of course the city’s own Nordic music festival Arctic Sounds.
 The young people asked questions and heard about Nordic support opportunities and the possibilities for getting help to apply.

 In the evening we went to the “Open Stage” in the city’s culture house, Taseralik, where the stage was made ready for everyone with music in their hearts to get an audience to perform for.
 During the evening, NAPA also had the opportunity to present the workshop we were to have on Sunday and tell a little about NAPA from the stage.

 “We were very impressed with how they had managed to create a safe arena with Open Stage where young people and adults interested in music entertained on a Friday night together.
 Young people stepped on to the stage and played with other young people, on the way down they agreed to play another song – or an adult came up and joined.
 Or professional musicians played a song and then left the stage to amateurs.
 It had clearly become a meeting place for everyone in the city on a Friday night.”